Mercedes EQS review: interior, dashboard & infotainment

 The EQS’ interior quality more than matches up to the S-Class, which established the benchmark for this type of luxury car

-The EQS is not only Mercedes' electric flagship, but also a zero-emissions alternative to the brand’s own S-Class: the benchmark for all luxury executive limousines.
-Thankfully, the EQS rises to the occasion, featuring the finest materials money can buy covering every surface you see and touch, and even some you don’t.
+The EQS is not only Mercedes' electric flagship, but also a zero-emissions alternative to the brand’s own S-Class: the long-standing benchmark for all luxury executive limousines.
+Thankfully, the EQS rises to the occasion, featuring some of the finest materials money can buy, covering every surface you see and touch, and even some you don’t.
 The cabin is solidly built, and while there's a familiarity to the switchgear, even minute details like those have been upgraded to some degree from what's in the S-Class.

 Mercedes EQS dashboard

 It’s not standard on all models, but the EQS we drove came with the huge Hyperscreen infotainment system.
 It comprises three individual screens with a combined width of 1.41 metres and totally dominates the cabin of the car.
 Unlike some other flagship electric cars, the EQS does feature a fair few buttons on the centre console and steering wheel, as well as controls for the driver and passenger seats on their respective doors.